 As turn-of-the-century structures, the remaining buildings document the historical evolution of the New York Avenue corridor from a residential area to a strip dominated by commercial and auto-related service shops.
-In recent weeks, the applicants have been working in consultation with the HPO to remove the formstone of the two New York Avenue buildings to determine their underlying condition.
-While the results show that extensive repairs will be necessary and the scope of work will likely involve some degree of reconstruction, retaining the buildings will help maintain some sense of scale and continuity to relate this site to the remainder of the historic district.
+In consultation with HPO, the applicants removed the formstone of the two New York Avenue buildings to determine their underlying condition.
+While the results show that extensive repairs will be necessary and the scope of work will likely involve some degree of reconstruction, retaining the buildings will help maintain a sense of scale and continuity to relate this site to the remainder of the historic district.

 As was discussed by the Board in the review of the first phase of the project, relocating historic buildings is not standard preservation practice and is generally discouraged by Federal preservation standards.
 However, while not frequently proposed, the Board has acknowledged and approved relocation as an appropriate treatment in limited instances, particularly when a resource is isolated and where the relocation could improve its historic context.
-It was for those
+It was for those reasons that the Board was comfortable with the idea of relocating 639 New York Avenue to